 Together, we accomplish what no single entity can do alone.

-Over the past 25 years, the IWJV has built a solid foundation for the delivery of coordinated habitat conservation by assembling strong and diverse public-private partnerships.
-We work hand-in-hand with programs and initiatives that benefit birds and other wildlife, ranching, industry, and economic livelihoods of western communities.
-We strive to help partners leverage science, funding, and other resources to achieve conservation at a meaningful scale across the Intermountain West.
+Over the past three decades, the IWJV built a solid foundation for coordinated habitat conservation by assembling strong and diverse public-private partnerships.
+We leverage science, funding, communications, and other resources to achieve conservation at a meaningful scale across the Intermountain West.